awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 Both management events and data events use the same CloudTrail JSON log format\.
 You can identify them by the value in the `managementEvent` field\.

 **Note**
 CloudTrail does not log all AWS services\.
 Some AWS services do not enable logging of all APIs and events\.
 Even if you configure logging all management and data events in a trail, you will not create a log with all possible AWS events\.
 For more information about unsupported services, see [CloudTrail Unsupported Services](cloudtrail-unsupported-aws-services.md)\.
-For details about which APIs are logged for a specific service, see documentation for that service in [CloudTrail Integration Topics by AWS Service](cloudtrail-aws-service-specific-topics.md)\.
+For details about which APIs are logged for a specific service, see documentation for that service in [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.

 ### What Are Management Events?<a name="cloudtrail-concepts-management-events"></a>